\\\ Dog Walking

 9. Ask what they do if the weather changes during the walk.

-10. Check what they do when returning dogs from walking in the home, providing fresh water for the rest of the day if there is no water fountain, any treats that may be required to be given and ensuring the dog is towelled down and dry if muddy and wet after the walk.
+10. Check what they do when returning dogs from walking back in the home, such as – providing fresh water for the rest of the day if there is no water fountain, any treats that may be required to be given and ensuring the dog is towelled down and dry if muddy and wet after the walk.

 11. Ask for evidence of how they secure your keys to your home whilst in their possession.

 12. Ask if they are Animal First Aid trained and provide sight of their professional completion of course.

 13. Check what procedures are in place in case your dog becomes ill whilst in their care.

 14. Check if they offer an weekend services, stop-over services and emergency evening services.

 GPS Pet tracking devices have become highly sophisticated, and now very affordable either being fixed onto your pet’s collar or bought separately and attached by the owner.

 Ideal for those pets who roam, perfect to use for dogs who won’t obey calls and whistles and disappear out of sight on walks with the slightest signs of interesting new smells and wildlife.